scott-dang/Steam-SyncUp/README.md

 ## Current functionality

-- Login with Steam (Must have public accout)
+- Login with Steam (Must have public account)
 - See account's games
 - See logged in account's details in settings
-- Create lobbies
+- Lobby management
-- Send messages
+- Chat messaging
+- Auto chat moderation
 - Logout

 ## Local Installation